What type of content do you primarily create?

 Learn more: How to edit a video: The basics

-That said, it’s easy to keep costs for other video equipment for YouTube low — many great tripod, lighting, and microphone options are available online for less than $50.
-It pays to be smart and pick and choose where to invest.
+That said, it's easy to keep costs for other video equipment for YouTube low — many great tripod, lighting, and microphone options are available online for less than $50.
+It pays to be smart and pick and choose where to invest in your YouTube studio setup at home.

-What do I need for a home YouTube Studio?
+What do I need for a YouTube studio?

 The bottom line: not much.
-At minimum, you need a smartphone, a tripod/ring light combo,
+At minimum, a basic YouTube studio setup requires a smartphone, a tripod/ring light combo,

 and an external microphone.
 Beyond that, you just need a quiet and interesting-looking space that you can control.
-If you have a bigger budget, the sky’s the limit — you’ll have hundreds of camera, lighting, tripod, and microphone options.
+If you have a bigger budget for your YouTube recording setup, the sky's the limit — you'll have hundreds of camera, lighting, tripod, and microphone options.

 Which camera is best for YouTube videos?